 Nail those nails in as well.

 Perfect pairing with crocheted hearts on a garland, made from the same yarn.
-Look for a post on the how-to of the garland coming up!
+Here’s the post all about the Crochet Heart Garland.

 If you like String Art, you will probably want to check out: